php-fig/fig-standards/proposed/extended-coding-style-guide.md

 There MUST NOT be more than one property declared per statement.

+There MUST be one space after and before the equal sign.

 Property names MUST NOT be prefixed with a single underscore to indicate protected or private visibility.
 That is, an underscore prefix explicitly has no meaning.